arthurdamm/twodoor/README.md

 Simply open the _main.html_ with your browser to display the built-in deck demos.
 Select one of the demos to start the memory-training learning game.

 ## Contributing
 TwoDoor is open to contributions.
-Please contact the developers before submitting pull requets.
+Please contact the developers before submitting pull requests.

 ## Related Projects